Snapchat and its 100% DNA in augmented reality

 The success of the lenses was rapid and Snapchat therefore decided to give everyone access to the software for creating the effects.
 This choice allowed creators and brands to have the freedom to create a specific filter and thus offer more effects to users.

 Snapchat is all about augmented reality

 Today, 170 million users send snaps with augmented reality filters every day.
-The company knows that AR can do a lot and that it can turn a simple photo/video into an immersive experience.
+The company knows that AR can do a lot of things, and that it can transform a simple photo/video into a real experience. immersive experience.

 This is why Snapchat is investing more and more in this technology to optimise its functionalities or develop new ones.